 For Alternatives, the criteria should be evaluated against the particular DID Method.

 For the examples in the rest of this document we refer to a set of Methods that are familiar to the authors and exhibit interesting characteristics for Evaluation.
-These are listed in the "Comparative Evaluation Report Header" table below.
+See the tables below.

 |did:peer||Peer DID Method Spec||n/a (communications can flow over any agreeable channel)||Held by each peer|